Axway/mft-convert/content/en/docs/TransferCFT/concepts/Transfer_command_overview/using_transcoding/_index.md

 ### What is extended transcoding?

-Typical transcoding, using either XLATE or internal transcoding (ASCII/EBCDIC/BINARY) methods, extends in Transfer CFT to include multi-bytes encoding.
-Note that using XLATE consumes less CPU than the NCHARSET/FCHARSET method, however XLATE is restricted to single-byte character sets.
+Typical transcoding, using either XLATE or internal transcoding (ASCII/EBCDIC/BINARY) methods, extends in Transfer CFT to include multi- bytes encoding.
+Note that using XLATE consumes less CPU than the NCHARSET/FCHARSET method, however XLATE is restricted to single- byte character sets.

 The FCHARSET parameter defines the local file encoding, and the NCHARSET parameter defines the remote and network data encoding.
 These parameters, FCHARSET and NCHARSET, are available for the following objects: